rust-lang/cargo/doc/book/src/reference/unstable.md

 min-publish-age = "..."  # Override `registry.global-min-publish-age` for this registry

 [registry]
-min-publish-age = "..."  # Override `registry.global-min-publish-age` for crates.io
-global-min-publish-age = "0"  # Minimum time span allowed for packages from this registry
+global-min-publish-age = "0"  # Minimum time span allowed for registry packages by default
 ```

 #### `resolver.incompatible-publish-age`